Searchresults

 Do you expect your students to process teaching material individually and independently?
 Have you noticed that students do not always know how to get started?
 Then independent work is the solution.

 What is Independent Work?Not all teaching material is covered in class.
-Students should acquire and process parts …
+Students should acquire and …

 Read more -